Scientific Name

 Habitat

-- They originate from desert.
+- They originate from the desert.

 Common Disease

-- Respiratory problems may result due to improper control of humidity, especially the habitat is highly humid.
+- Respiratory problems may result due to improper control of humidity, especially if the habitat is highly humid.